pyhop/RevitMP/README.md

 # RevitMP
-Python Revit scripts for mechanical and plumbing BIM modelers
+Python Revit scripts for mechanical and plumbing BIM modelers.
+Scripts to be used in RevitPythonShell or pyRevit